THE INTEGUMENTARY SYSTEM

 The skin is made up of several layers:

-The EPIDERMIS, a layer of dead cells that protect the deeper structures--the first barrier to the ouside world.
+The EPIDERMIS, a layer of dead cells that protect the deeper structures--the first barrier to the outside world.

 - The DERMIS, the "living" layer that contains the functional components of the skin.

-- Beneath this is the SUBCUTANEOUS layer, which contains the large nerves and vessels and cushioning fat, and connective tissue.
+- Beneath this is the SUBCUTANEOUS layer, which contains the connective and adipose tissue, functions as a mode of fat storage, and provides insulation.

 Advanced Integumentary System